soarqin/finalhe/README.md

   - Add qt to your path `echo 'export PATH="/opt/homebrew/opt/qt@5/bin:$PATH"' >> ~/.zshrc`
   - Add qt5 related environment variables to your zsh profile  `export LDFLAGS="-L/opt/homebrew/opt/qt@5/lib" >> ~/.zshrc && export CPPFLAGS="-I/opt/homebrew/opt/qt@5/include" >> ~/.zshcr && export PKG_CONFIG_PATH="/opt/homebrew/opt/qt@5/lib/pkgconfig" >> ~/.zshrc`
   - Allow the changes to your profile to take effect `source ~/.zshrc`
+2. macOS using build script:
+    - change into the projects root directory and execute the `macOSBuildScript.sh` script: `./macOSBuildScript.sh`
+    - The script will attempt to install all needed dependencies then build the project.
+After the build is done, it will ask the user if they want to run FinalHE or not.
 2. Linux:
    - Debian/Ubuntu: install build-essential, libxml2-dev, libusb-dev, libusb-1.0-0-dev, zlib-dev or zlib1g-dev, qtbase5-dev, qttools5, cmake(if use cmake to build)
    - Fedora/CentOS: group install "Development Tools", install libxml2-devel, libusb-devel, zlib-devel, qt5-qtbase-devel, qt5-qtbase, cmake3(if use cmake to build)